kristovatlas/threat-model-scoring-system/obpp3.json.md

 --- | --- | ---
 OBPPV3-CR01 | Number of clicks required to deviate from the default receiving functionality and generate a new non-ECDH receiving address for an existing wallet |
 OBPPV3-CR02 | Number of clicks required by user to generate a ECDH receiving address (BIP 63 or BIP 47), from the default window/authenticated home page |
-OBPPV3-CR03 | Non-ECDH receiving addresses are hidden from default Receive worflow screens once they have been used | If the wallet client hides used non-ECDH addresses from view by default but allows the user to expose them in default Receive workflow screens e.g. via an 'Unhide' button, it will fail this criterion
+OBPPV3-CR03 | Non-ECDH receiving addresses are hidden from the default Receive worflow screens once they have been used | If the wallet client hides used non-ECDH addresses from view by default but allows the user to expose them in default Receive workflow screens e.g. via an 'Unhide' button, it will fail this criterion
 OBPPV3-CR04 | Preemptively indicates a loss of privacy when user elects to receive funds at a previously-used non-ECDH address, or prohibits this operation entirely | This is separate from the scenario in which a user accidentally reuses a non-ECDH receiving address as a result of a failure of criterion OBPP-CR03
 OBPPV3-CR05 | Number of clicks required to deviate from the default change functionality and receive change at a newly generated address |
 OBPPV3-CR06 | Produces P2SH change addresses when one or more of the spend outputs in a transaction is P2SH |